skyflowapi/skyflow-iOS/README.md

 - To integrate skyflow-iOS into your Xcode project using CocoaPods, specify it in your Podfile:
     ```
     #Mentioning the below source will pick the podspec from Skyflow repo
-    #Otherwise it will be picked from cocoapod trunk
+    #Otherwise you can add cocoapod trunk as the source
     #source 'https://github.com/skyflowapi/skyflow-iOS-spec.git'

     pod 'Skyflow'